lfares/yolo-train-test/README.md

 The images used for training are on the folder darknet_files, as well as the files needed for a new training.

-A tutorial for how to use them can be found at [AlexyAB repo](https://github.com/AlexeyAB/darknet).
+A tutorial on how to use them can be found at [AlexyAB repo](https://github.com/AlexeyAB/darknet).

 ## Testing